 |2nd year + in house level||10|

-Please note these are the minimum amounts required per family and are required to be completed by March 31, 2012.
+Please note these are the minimum amounts required per family and are required to be completed by March 31 following the end of the season.
 Keeping the association running requires many more hours than these minimums.
 We encourage members to assist whenever possible!

 If you would prefer to not have your family called upon for any work hours a buyout option is available.
 The buyout option requires payment to NRYHA of 35 hours @ $20 per hour = $700 or 10 hours @ $20 per hour = $200 for In-House.
 I will not be called upon for any work hours, except the team's home tournament.
 If during the season you end up with some work hours, and you have followed the guidelines listed below for work hour approval and tracking, you will be refunded at $15 per hour for your hours worked.

 At the end of the fiscal year (March 31st) you will be invoiced $20 per hour for all hours not completed.